Project 2: CS 61A Autocorrected Typing Software cats.zip

 Problem 10 (2 pts)

-, which returns which words each player typed fastest.
+Implement fastest_words, which returns which words each player typed fastest.
 This function is called once both players have finished typing.
-It takes in a match
+It takes in a match.

 For example consider the following match with the words ‘Just’, ‘have’, and ‘fun’.
 Player 0 typed ‘fun’ the fastest (3 seconds), Player 1 typed ‘Just’ the fastest (4 seconds), and they tied on the word ‘have’ (both took 1 second) so we consider to Player 0 to be the fastest, because they are the earliest player in the list.